Fire Extinguisher Service, Sales & Training

 Use an extinguisher only when all of these are true

-• The fire is still small and limited in its early stage
+• The fire is still small and in its early stage

 • You have the correct extinguisher type for the hazard